iFuon/iFuon/README.md

 - 👋 Hi, I’m Kangyue
-- 👀 I’m interested in distibuted system, and blockchain
+- 👀 I’m interested in decentralized system, and blockchain
 - 🌱 I’m currently an ug student in USYD